-About myself: I spent over twenty-five years on the road (living out of a bus, hotel room and suitcase), playing music professionally, tour managing and now teach private guitar, bass, keyboards, ukulele and voice lessons (as well as tutoring in math and the sciences) out of my studio.
-I still like performing the occasional live show as well (and currently play in a trio, an acoustic duo and even solo sometimes), if for no other reason to prove to myself (and my students) that I still can.
-I've played over 4000 shows in over 40 states, and so have traveled far and often--probably why I enjoy being so much of a homebody and a local now--and have long since abandoned any feelings of wanderlust.
-A few months ago, I started cycling again (after nearly 40 years) on the Montour Trail and am really enjoying it--both as a way to relax my mind and as some great exercise.
+About myself: I spent over twenty-five years on the road, playing music professionally, tour managing and now teach private guitar, bass, keyboards, ukulele and voice lessons (as well as tutoring in math and the sciences) out of my studio (808 Music Haus).
+I still like performing the occasional live show as well (and currently play in a trio, an acoustic duo and even solo sometimes), if for no other reason to prove to my students that I still can.
+A year ago, I started cycling again (after nearly 40 years) on the Montour Trail and am really enjoying it--both as a way to relax my mind and as some great exercise.
 Am currently working on finishing my solo song writing/recording project (playing everything except drums--one must know their limitations).
 What I may lack in classic, rugged good looks, I more than make up for with intelligence, creativity, good humor, general knowledge, conversational skills, talent, life experience, sincerity, character, integrity, honesty and most importantly, humility (ha ha)--while not much of a "people person", I'm quite good at being a "one people person".

-Likes: music (obviously--playing, teaching, watching a good live band, listening to it at home), intelligent conversation, humor (making people laugh and people who make me laugh), non-linear thinkers (that is, able to formulate and articulate an original thought or opinion based on your own information gathering--as opposed to just repeating something you've heard someone else say), motivated people, hikes/bike rides on the trail, sunshine, fresh air, teaching, any movie with triumph of the human spirit as its theme, positive energy, truth, math and the sciences, songwriting and recording, accomplishment and achievement (what you've done rather than who you think you know).
-Pittsburgh (Phoenix, Las Vegas and Florida during winter), coffee (ground from whole beans) in the morning, fruit, and freshly popped hot buttered popcorn,
+Likes: music, intelligent conversation, healthy living, humor, non-linear thinkers, motivated people, hikes/bike rides on the trail, sunshine, fresh air, teaching, any movie with triumph of the human spirit as its theme, positive energy, truth, math and the sciences, songwriting and recording, accomplishment and achievement.
+Pittsburgh (Phoenix, Las Vegas and Florida during winter), coffee (ground from whole beans) in the morning, fruit, and freshly popped hot buttered popcorn.

 Aspirations: only to continue to be a positive musical influence on my students and to hope that everyone that I meet is better for having known me.
 This is less of an ego driven thing and more of a conscious effort on my part--to be someone worth having known.
-I've done everything musically that I ever imagined doing.
-It would have been nice to have gotten rich along the way, but I don't spend a lot of time lamenting over such things.
 Mostly, I feel fortunate that I still am able to do what I do well and should be able to continue doing it well into my golden years (or is this already "them"?)